-A network provider has been allocated 48 frequencies to provide coverage over a large area, let us take for example Great Britain.

-As we have already seen, the maximum cell size is approximately 70Km in diameter, This our 48 frequencies would not be able to cover the whole Britain.
+As an example, a network provider has been allocated 48 frequencies to provide coverage over a large area, let us take for example Great Britain.
+As we have already seen, the maximum cell size is approximately 80.5 Km in diameter, This our 48 frequencies would not be able to cover the whole Britain.
 To cover this limitation the network provider must re-use the same frequencies over and over again, in what is termed a "frequency re-use pattern".
-When planning the frequency re-use pattern the network planner must take into account how often to use the same frequencies and determine how close together the cells are, otherwise co-channel interference and / or adjacent channel interference may occur.
+When planning the frequency re-use pattern, the network planner must take into account how often to use the same frequencies and determine how close together the cells are, otherwise co-channel interference and / or adjacent channel interference may occur.
 The network provider will also take into account the nature of the area to be covered.
-This may rang from a densely populated (high frequency re-use, small cells, high capacity) to sparsely populated rural expanse (large omni cells, low re-use, low capacity).
+This may range from a densely populated (high frequency re-use, small cells, high capacity) to sparsely populated rural expanse (large omni cells, low re-use, low capacity).

-1.7.1 Co-Channel Interference
+1.6.1 Co-Channel Interference